Granada Itinerary (3 Days) in Nicaragua: Complete breakdown

 Booze Cruise

 If you like to party, the booze cruise in Granada is definitely something to add to your list!
 Every Wednesday from 16:00 til midnight, the boat sets sail into Lake Nicaragua for an evening of partying.
-Heading out towards the islets and watching sunset before returning to shore for a beach party.
+Heading out towards the islets and watching the sunset before returning to shore for a beach party.

 Spanish Schoool